Emefedez/SpotiCTL/README.md

 (REQUIRES PREMIUM)

-> Due to its online nature, pausing may take up to a second to work.
+> Due to its online nature, pausing may take up to a second to pause/unpause.

 ![Version](https://img.shields.io/badge/version-3.0.4-blue.svg)